Suspension of the Obligation to File for Insolvency: What does it mean for Creditors?

 Suspension of Insolvency Filing Obligations: The Enforcement of the Claim

 Finally, the creditor can assert their claim in court.
 The suspension of important creditor protection regulations (§ 15a InsO and § 42(2) BGB) and the market changes described above will lead to a larger number of corporate entities with limited liability operating in the market for a longer period of time, which, despite all the assistance measures, will not be able to eliminate the incoming insolvency and will ultimately have to file for insolvency.

-The non-opening of insolvency proceedings restores the principle of creditor competition and can lead to creditors trying to persuade the debtor to make voluntary payment after all or to realise the claim in enforcement.
-In this “first-come-first-served” procedure, it is important to take action as early as possible in order to obtain payments from the few liquid assets, to achieve a forced realisation or reservation of valuable assets and not to have to join the ranks of the normal insolvency creditors in an expected later insolvency procedure.
+The non-opening of insolvency proceedings restores the principle of creditor competition and can lead to creditors trying to persuade the debtor to make voluntary payment after all or realise the claim in enforcement.
+In this “first-come-first-served” procedure, it is important to take action as early as possible to obtain payments from the few liquid assets, to achieve a forced realisation or reservation of valuable assets and not to have to join the ranks of the normal insolvency creditors in an expected later insolvency procedure.

 At Schlun & Elseven Attorneys, our insolvency lawyers are committed to providing continuous support and counsel to our clients throughout this crisis.
-Our main offices are located in Cologne, Aachen and Düsseldorf and with conference rooms in Berlin, Munich, Hamburg, Stuttgart and Frankfurt we are available nationwide.
-However, at the moment we would urge our clients to contact us remotely as we can provide our services by phone, through email and by video conferencing.
+Our main offices are located in Cologne, Aachen and Düsseldorf and with conference rooms in Berlin, Munich, Hamburg, Stuttgart and Frankfurt, we are available nationwide.
+However, at the moment, we would urge our clients to contact us remotely as we can provide our services by phone, through email and by video conferencing.

 Please visit the Robert Koch-Institut website for updates on the COVID-19 coronavirus crisis in Germany as they occur.
 Updates here can be found in English as well as German.